 The Board meets regularly to discuss and formulate the overall strategy, operations and financial performance of the Group.
 Board meetings are held at least four times a year and notices of Board meetings are given to the Directors 14 days before the convening of the meeting, in order to give all Directors the opportunity to attend.

-During the year ended 31 December 2020, the Board held one Board meetings and the Directors made positive contributions to the affairs of the Group.
+During the year ended 31 December 2021, the Board held four Board meetings and one general meeting and the Directors made positive contributions to the affairs of the Group.
 The attendance record of each Director is set out below: